 No reading of extraneous material will be permitted in the courtroom.
 Audible cell phone and beeper signals shall be turned off in the courtroom during trial, and all cell phone calls must be taken outside of the courtroom.
-No food, gum, or beverages other than bottled water will be permitted in the courtroom during trial.
+No food, gum, or beverages other than bottled water or coffee with a re-sealable lid will be permitted in the courtroom during trial.